-- LATEST: On June 22, 2020 it was announced by Middle East Concern that Pastor Nadarkhani’s 10-year sentence was formally reduced to 6 years.
+- On 22 June 2020 it was announced by Middle East Concern that Pastor Nadarkhani’s 10-year sentence was formally reduced to 6 years.

 - In late 2019, Pastor Nadarkhani went on a hunger strike to protest the expulsion of his children from schools.
 In Iran, children are required to take part in Islam curriculum, however they refused and were soon prohibited from attending school and graduating.
 Upon reassurance that his children’s situation will be considered, he ended his hunger strike.